 |What attractions, services and features would they like that we don't offer now?||Consider expanding existing businesses, or add new ones, so visitors get more of what they need and want.|

 |How do tourists use their time in your town?||Meet visitors in the places they go, and find ways to encourage them to visit more local stores and service providers.
 Make sure the places and people visitors interact with are friendly, helpful and encouraging.|

 |How do visitors learn about your community?||Consider expanding communication efforts, including websites and social media, traditional media, advertising, and word of mouth to encourage return visits and attract new visitors.|

 |What do visitors think about the quality of your town?||Seeing your town through visitors' eyes can guide local investments and improvements.
 These improvements will probably improve the quality of life for residents, too!|

 Seeing visitors already coming to your town "is a bird-in-the-hand opportunity for local economic development," Messer says.
 "The first step is to know your visitors; the second is to ensure that they have a positive and authentic experience, preferably an experience that leaves them wanting more."

 Tourism development starts with quality information.
 Extension and the Tourism Center can help with educational programs, consultations and research.
 To learn more:

 - Purchase the Community Tourism Development Manual, which applies theory to real life—delivering the essentials of planning, developing and managing tourist destinations from a community standpoint.
 Based on extensive research, this 250-page manual takes you step-by-step through the process of developing local tourism with narrative text, case studies and worksheets.

 - Review information on the Tourism Center website, including Research Reports.
-To design your own local research, take advantage of the Tourism Center's Research Services.

 - Contact your local Extension educator to take advantage of programs offered by the Extension Center for Community Vitality.